kekonen/playground/README.md

 Challenge: check if both rules work together

 ### Similar Units
-If units are absolutely the same (like both same floor), there is no difference in which put people
+If units are absolutely the same (like both same floor), there is no difference in which put people.
+It is possible to skip them till the next non-similar, if it is not occupied by higher reservations, else then just skip.